-With unsolicited entry via the Internet getting harder as defensive technologies improve, attackers' easiest entry is via taking advantage of gullible users by luring them to click evil links and open evil email attachments.
+With unsolicited attack via the internet getting harder as software quality and defensive technologies improve, attackers' easiest entry is via taking advantage of gullible users by luring them to click evil links and open evil email attachments.
 You can protect yourself from many attacks simply by being conscientious with passwords, email, and web sites.
 See our article on Safe Computing.
-If you don't let them in, they can't do their mischief.
+If you don't invite them in, they can't do their mischief.

 Beyond safe practices, you need a mix of defensive technologies.

-Traditional anti-virus keeps a database of known viruses and other types of destructive software, collectively known as “malware,” but with 100,000 or so new pieces of malware created daily, how do you keep the database current?
+Traditional anti-virus products keep a database of known viruses and other types of destructive software, collectively known as “malware,” but with 100,000 or more new pieces of malware created daily, how do you keep the database current?
 You can’t.
 You need more sophisticated malware protection than those outdated products.

-- DNS is the Internet equivalent of a phone book.
-When you ask for , DNS translates the name to a number like the example shown above.
-It's possible for malicious software to tell your computer to use a DNS server that reroutes some or all of your requests to not what you asked for.
+- DNS is the internet equivalent of a phone book.
+(Remember phone books?)
+When you ask for , DNS translates the name to an “IP address” that looks like or .
+It's possible for malicious software to tell your computer to use a rogue DNS server that sends some or all of your requests to not what you asked for.

-- Just as you want to keep your little ones off web sites for big kids and adults, you might want to keep certain individuals or your entire staff off time-wasting sites like dating.
-Or you might want to restrict access to your bank and other business-related web sites to appropriate personnel.
+- Just as you want to keep your little ones off web sites for big kids, you want to stay away from naughty and illegal web sites, and you might want to keep certain individuals or your entire staff off time-wasting sites like dating.
+And you might want to restrict access to your bank, social media, and other business-related web sites to appropriate personnel.